RECreemers/Final-for-CS5001/README.md

 In the terminal, you have to `pip install pygame` and have python downloaded from the internet to run it.

 ## Code Review

+The code for the game is located in file main_5, since exe and exec files can't be broken into.

 ```python
 main_music = pygame.mixer.Sound("Art/Music/main_theme.mp3")
 fast_music = pygame.mixer.Sound("Art/Music/star_theme.mp3")